Serena Williams Doesn’t Want Her Daughter to Play Tennis For 1 Important Reason

-Serena Williams had quite a busy 2017.
-She won her 23rd Grand Slam while pregnant, gave birth to her daughter, and got married.
-Now, in 2018, she’s poised to have another incredible year as she enjoys being a mother to her baby girl and being a wife to Reddit co-founder Alexis Ohanian.
+Serena Williams won her 23rd Grand Slam while pregnant, gave birth to her daughter, and got married all in 2017.
+Now, in 2018, she’s having another incredible year as she enjoys being a mother to her baby girl and being a wife to Reddit co-founder Alexis Ohanian.

 In a recent interview with Vogue, Williams opened up about her life with little Alexis Olympia, who is named after her father, and the health emergency she had following her daughter’s birth.
 She also talked about her return to the tennis court and why she does not want Alexis Jr. to follow her career path as a professional tennis player.

 Alexis Olympia Jr. was born via emergency C-section